 West Texas A&M University (WTAMU) operates its own feedlot in the Panhandle, a region that contributes a third of the nation’s beef and boasts expanding dairy and swine industries.
 The Beef Carcass Research Center and the Nance Ranch Teaching and Research Facility are also located there.
-Dr. Dee Griffin and Dr. Dan Posey relocated to West Texas A&M in 2016 as part of the CVM/WTAMU Veterinary Education, Research, and Outreach (VERO) partnership.
-Their team is working with the excellent faculty, staff, and students at WTAMU and the CVM to create a first-of-its-kind program of excellence designed to meet the unique regional veterinary, educational, and livestock health needs of the Panhandle region of Texas.
+Dr. Dee Griffin and Dr. Dan Posey relocated to West Texas A&M in 2016 as part of the VMBS/WTAMU Veterinary Education, Research, and Outreach (VERO) partnership.
+Their team is working with the excellent faculty, staff, and students at WTAMU and the VMBS to create a first-of-its-kind program of excellence designed to meet the unique regional veterinary, educational, and livestock health needs of the Panhandle region of Texas.

 Texas A&M University–Kingsville MOA